alfgook/NEPU-apptainer/README.md

 Now you can use command line tools to poke aorund.
 The manual provides more details on the directory structure inside the container.
-Alternatively, you can open a web browser and go to <http://localhost:9090>
-and use `username` and `password` as username and password.

 The full evaluation takes significant time and resources.
 Please ensure that `<outdata>` and